fvaleri/strimzi-debugging/sessions/004/README.md

 ## Kafka Connect and change data capture

-Kafka Connect is a **configuration-driven fault-tolerant integration platform** based on the Kafka client APIs, which runs in standalone or distributed mode (cluster of workers).
+Kafka Connect is a **configuration-driven fault-tolerant integration platform** based on Kafka client APIs, which runs in standalone or distributed mode (cluster of workers).
 When running in distributed mode, configurations and other metadata are stored inside internal topics to provide HA.

+- `offset.storage.topic`: The name of the compacted topic where source connector offsets are stored.
+  Sink connectors store the offset inside `__consumer_offsets` like normal consumer groups.
+- `config.storage.topic`: The name of the compacted topic where connector configurations are stored.
+- `status.storage.topic`: The name of the compacted topic where connector and task states are stored.

 The platform can be extended by using connector, converter and transformation plugins which implement the connect API interfaces.
 The recommended way to add them is by using the `plugin.path` property, that provides some level of isolation.